AGCO: 1997–2005: Major acquisitions and growth

 In 1997 the company purchased Fendt which is based in Germany, the German tractor company.
 The acquisition of Fendt was contingent on three conditions; 1) The Fendt name would be retained, 2) The factory in Marktoberdorf would continue to operate, and 3) a fair price would be paid for the company.
 Also in 1997, AGCO acquired Dronningborg Industries in Denmark, the manufacturer of European Massey Ferguson combines, and former manufacturer of Dronningborg combines.

 In 1998, AGCO made a joint venture with Deutz AG to produce engines in Argentina, and purchased the Spra-Coupe and Willmar companies.
 Spra-Coupe and Willmar are sprayer companies in North America.
 SpraCoupe originated in Bismarck, North Dakota.
 After being purchased by AGCO, the manufacturing of SpraCoupes was moved to Willmar, Minnesota where the Willmar branded fertilizer tenders and "Wrangler" articulated loaders were being manufactured.
 SpraCoupe and Willmar products were manufactured in Willmar from 1998 to 2001.

 In the year 2000, AGCO bought out its partner CNH Global N.V. in the Hay and Forage Industries joint venture.

 In 2001, AGCO purchased Ag-Chem Equipment, expanding its application equipment business.
 Ag-Chem Equipment was based in Jackson, Minnesota, and developed the TerraGator flotation-type and RoGator rowcrop-type applicators.
 Also in 2001, the SpraCoupe and Willmar brands moved their manufacturing from Willmar, Minnesota, to the Jackson facility and the Agco-Allis and White tractor lines were merged in North America under the AGCO brand, continuing in the orange color.

 In 2002, AGCO purchased rights to the Challenger name and the tracked tractors from the Caterpillar Corporation, giving the firm a well-known brand name and high-power tracked tractors.
 The firm further developed the Challenger line into: wheeled tractors, using tractors manufactured by Iseki, Agritalia, the Massey Ferguson factory and the Brazilian Valtra factory; combines, rebranding some Massey Ferguson/Gleaner-built combines; and hay equipment, using Hesston-built hay equipment.
 AGCO also purchased the Sunflower Manufacturing Company in Beloit, Kansas, which manufactures tillage, seeding, and specialty harvesting equipment.

 In 2004, AGCO purchased the Valtra tractor company from the Kone Group, in Finland.
-Valtra had licensing agreements with the Eicher company in India for tractor production, and also with the HEMA group in Turkey.
-The purchase of Valtra also included SISU Diesel engines.
-Since 2012, this Finland-based diesel engine manufacturer with production, for example in Brazil, has operated with the name AGCO Power.
+The purchase of Valtra also included SISU Diesel engines..
+Before that AGCO hadn't had its own engine factory, instead it used engines from eight different manufacturers.